 - The student must engage in and successfully complete supervised clinical experiences usually required for the current semester of enrollment.

-- If the student is not successful in meeting the requirements for PTD 499 Directed Independent Study outlined above, then a grade of “F” will be assigned.
+- If the student is not successful in meeting the requirements for PTD 590 Directed Study in Physical Therapy outlined above, then a grade of “F” will be assigned.
 If this is the student’s second “F” in the professional program, then the student is dismissed from the program.